urplatshubham/Assignment-On-Serverless-Architecture/README.md

    - Attached screenshot for referrence: ![CloudWatchResult](https://github.com/urplatshubham/Assignment-On-Serverless-Architecture/blob/main/Assignment%20-%20Screenshots/Role-assignment.png)
    - I added an estimate timeout of 2 min to prevent from failing of execution of the lambda function

-2. **Lambda Function Code**:
+2. **Writing the Lambda Function Code**:
-I wrote a Python-based Lambda function using **Boto3** to list the objects in an S3 bucket and delete those older than 30 days.
+I wrote a Python-based Lambda function using **Boto3** to list the objects in an S3 bucket and delete those older than 30 days leveraging some help from internet and ChatGPT.

 3. **Testing**:
 I manually Uploaded a file to the S3 bucket which was an old one (30 days older) and invoked function by manually invoking it.
 Verified that files older than 30 days were successfully deleted.